 VSS – Displays the status and parameter settings of the BUC.

 VFS – Displays the fault status of the BUC.
-It displays both current faults and latched faults that is, faults that have previously occurred but mayhave cleared).
+It displays both current faults and latched faults that have previously occurred but may have since cleared.

 VID – Displays the identification and configuration data of the BUC.